apache/flink-cdc/docs/content/tutorials/mysql-postgres-tutorial.md

 # Building a Streaming Application with Flink Mysql/Postgres CDC

 This tutorial is to show how to quickly build streaming applications with Flink Mysql/Postgres CDC.

 Assuming we are running an e-commerce business.
 The product and order data stored in MySQL, the shipment data related to the order is stored in Postgres.
 We need to build a streaming application to meet the following requirements:
 1. Enrich the orders using the product and shipment table and write enriched orders to ElasticSearch in real time
 2. Calculate the GMV(Gross Merchandise Volume) by daily and write to Kafka in real time

-In the following sections, we will describe how to use Flink Mysql/Postgres CDC to meet the requirements.
+In the following sections, we will describe how to use Flink Mysql/Postgres CDC to meet all the requirements.
 All exercises in this tutorial are performed in the Flink SQL CLI, and the entire process uses standard SQL syntax, without a single line of Java/Scala code or IDE installation.

 ## Preparation